DepriFromEarth/hdd-survival-guide/README.md

 - There are multiple ways to reinstall Windows, so I will not go over that here, but I suggest using Rufus and selecting the right partition style, then burning the desired iso to the USB.

-## Short Stroke
-Now that we have reinstalled Windows or simply checked that everything is okay, we will short-stroke our hard drive to increase the minimum speeds of the drive.
+Now that we have reinstalled Windows or simply checked that everything is okay, let's continue down below.
-- Please follow this video: https://www.youtube.com/watch?v=toLYV7th0L8
-- Here's the official link to HDD Tune: http://www.hdtune.com/download.html

-You want to keep your OS near the beginning of the drive (15-20GB Partition depending on your needs) and everything else on a separate partition.

 ## Enabling Prefetching
 After that, we need to enable a couple services and set them to automatic.